ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 The VSP is powered by a Renesas RL78K0R/FE3 (16 bit, 24MHz, 192kB code flash, 16kB data flash, 12kB RAM, 2.7-5.5V) which is pretty obscure.
 And, obsolete.
-The 78K0R connects with a Yamaha YMF827-S audio chip, with an attached flash chip.
-Presumably, this is used to generate some sounds, and play others back from the flash, all under the command of the 78K0R.
+The 78K0R connects with a Yamaha YMF827-S audio chip, which is in turn connected to a flash chip.
+Presumably, the Yamaha chip is used to synthesize some sounds, and play others back from its flash - all under the command of the 78K0R.

 ## TODO
   * Fill in documentation gaps